 One year on – I can safely say I’ve found two of the UK’s best period underwear brands, and one that I’m much less confident on.
 Keep reading for individual reviews of Floweret, WUKA, and Modibodi…

 Let’s get this one out of the way first!
-Floweret – called Tulip Cup when I purchased in March – are a well-known menstrual cup brand.
+Flowette – formerly called Floweret, and before that Tulip Cup – are a well-known menstrual cup brand.
 I’ve not tried their cups, but I’ve heard and read good things.
-So when I discovered that they also sell period pants – and that at £60ish for a set of 4, they’re more affordable than other brands – I was delighted to try them.
+I bought their pants when they were called Tulip Cup, and these ones leaked on me (within 30 mins of putting on a fresh pair).

 I’ve had them four months, with no previous issues, and I’ve followed all the care instructions, so I can’t say for sure what the issue was.
 Maybe I just had a moment of super-period, and the pants couldn’t take it.
 Maybe something was off with that particular pair.
 Who knows.
 But I will only be using these ones for my super light end-of-period days from now on!